Compare prepaid credit cards to make sure you get the best deal.

 - You won’t go into debt.
 Credit and debit cards both carry the potential for getting into debt.
 You create debt the instant you use a credit card because you have to repay the purchases you’ve made.
 Debit cards won’t automatically create debt, but if you overdraft your account, you’ve created debt.
 Prepaid cards eliminate this risk.

 - You don’t have to put all your funds at risk.
 You can load a prepaid card with a limited amount of funds and use the card for a specific purpose.
-For example, you might use a prepaid card when you’re travelling internationally so your checking account or credit card is not at risk of fraud or theft.
+For example, you might use a prepaid card when you’re traveling internationally so your checking account or credit card is not at risk of fraud or theft.

 Common fees to expect with prepaid cards